encounterplus/module-packer/README.md

 ## Example Content

-The content of the [example.zip](example.zip) file can be used to see examples of a module structure or to test the application.
+The content of the [examples.zip](examples.zip) file can be used to see examples of multiple module structures or to test the application.

+# Managing Your Module Project

 ## Module Folder Structure